saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_inheritance.md

 s.panic()
 ```

-IF you need a temporary object from the parent class by the keyword, use the super() function
+If you need to access a temporary object from the parent class, use the super() function.
 ```python
 class MyStock3(Stock):
     def cost(self):